canxium/docs/src/about/faq.md

 Individuals, businesses, and developers looking for a secure, decentralized platform for transactions and data exchange can use Canxium Blockchain.

 **5. Is Canxium Blockchain environmentally friendly?**
-Canxium aims to be environmentally friendly by introducing innovative approaches like offline mining and proof of demand.
+Canxium aims to be environmentally friendly by introducing innovative approaches like Retained PoW mining and proof of demand.
 Here’s how each of these mechanisms contributes to its sustainability goals:

-- **Offline Mining**
+- **Retained PoW Mining**
    - **Reduced Energy Usage:** Traditional mining requires constant online connectivity and high computational power, which consumes large amounts of energy.
-Canxium's offline mining allows miners to conduct computations without staying connected to the network constantly, reducing continuous energy demand.
+Canxium's Retained PoW mining allows miners to conduct computations without staying connected to the network constantly, reducing continuous energy demand.
-   - **Specialized Mining Transactions:** By allowing miners to operate offline through special transactions, Canxium minimizes the need for large mining setups, thus lowering the overall energy footprint of the network.
+   - **Specialized Mining Transactions:** By allowing miners to operate through special transactions, Canxium minimizes the need for large mining setups, thus lowering the overall energy footprint of the network.
-   - **Flexible Mining Algorithms:** Using algorithms like Ethash and SHA-256 in a way that’s optimized for offline processes allows Canxium to maximize efficiency and reduce waste.
+   - **Flexible Mining Algorithms:** Using algorithms like Ethash and SHA-256 in a way that’s optimized for mining processes allows Canxium to maximize efficiency and reduce waste.

 - **Proof of Demand**
    - **Supply Control by Market Needs:** Instead of constantly issuing new tokens, Canxium’s coin supply is influenced by actual market demand.
 This reduces unnecessary token production, which in turn minimizes the computational work and resources required.